thalen-lab/thalen-website-project/CRITICAL_FAQ_REFERENCE.md

 # Critical FAQ Reference: Government IT Implementation Consulting Positioning

-**Document Purpose:** This document captures critical business positioning questions and answers that define NexDyne's market strategy as a government IT implementation consulting firm.
+**Document Purpose:** This document captures critical business positioning questions and answers that define Thalen's market strategy as a government IT implementation consulting firm.

 **Last Updated:** January 28, 2025